ragnor-rs/el-adapter/Readme.md

 ElAdapter library allows you to decouple RecylerView's adapters code in more handy, simple and beatiful way.

+If you have a lot of adapters in your project you should definitely give this library a try!

 Features
 --------

 pros:
 * modular code
-* flyent interface for creating and bindig views
+* flyent interface for creating and binding views
 * decoupling all inner logic of RecylerView's adapter to interfaces
 * very easy to use

 cons:
 * early stage of development (not all functions are implementd)

 Example
 -------